One of Indonesia’s easternmost regions is taking an unprecedented step toward sustainability.

 Across Indonesia, rapid, unsustainable development has led to the destruction of many of these vital ecosystems.
 A quarter of the country’s forests have disappeared since 1990, resulting in increased greenhouse gas emissions and polluted air — only 27 days per year are considered “good” quality.
 A staggering 95 percent of Indonesia’s coral reefs are threatened due to coastal development, overfishing and unsustainable fishing practices.
 The new legislation aims to change all of this.

 This legislation provides clear objectives and sustainability targets, and will support local livelihoods, facilitate economic growth and protect globally significant biodiversity and ecosystem services (including carbon storage).
-A key part of the new policy includes the empowerment of Papuans through the protection of natural resource rights.
+A key part of the new policy includes working with Papuans by protecting their natural resource rights.
 Eighty percent of the roughly 870,000 Papuans live rurally and rely on nature for their livelihoods, and the policy will help protect their rights and support their nature-based livelihoods.

 Another essential part of the policy is managing fisheries to support food security and the livelihoods of fishers, while also conserving more than 150 species of freshwater fish and the 70 percent of Indonesia’s mangroves that are found in West Papua.